AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_azure_workflow.rst

 - Create a new public WAN subnet and a dedicated routing table for WAN interface if needed

-- Create a new private LAN subnet and a dedicated routing table (optional) for LAN interface
+- Create a new private LAN subnet and a dedicated routing table for LAN interface

 - Make sure the function "IP forwarding" on third-party cloud instance's interfaces is enabled